How is usage calculated?

 For Robots that process files (i.e., the output file differs from the input file), we sum the input and output file sizes.
 For example, transcoding a 500 MB video into a 100 MB one counts as 600 MB.

-Many Robots are lighter on our infrastructure, allowing us to offer discounted rates (see the table below).
+Many Robots are lighter on our infrastructure, which allows us to offer discounted rates.
 For example, importing files from S3 only counts as 10% of the file size.
 The same applies to exporting files to S3.

 Basic example